-At a distance of 32 km from Ajmer and 106 km from Jaipur, Kishangarh is a historical town and a municipality situated in Ajmer district of Rajasthan.
-Popularly called as the marble city of India, Kishangarh is one of the top places to visit in Ajmer.
+At a distance of 32 km from Ajmer and 106 km from Jaipur, Kishangarh is a historical town and a municipality situated in the Ajmer district of Rajasthan.
+Popularly called the marble city of India, Kishangarh is one of the top places to visit as part of Ajmer holiday packages.

-Kishangarh Fort is a historical fort situated on the banks of the Gondalav Lake.
+Kishangarh Fort is a historical fort situated on the banks of Gondalav Lake.
 It was built in 1649 CE by Maharaja Roop Singh of Ajmer.
-Blending the architectural styles of Rajput and Mughal designs, this fort has several small palaces and courtyards within the complex which are decorated with frescoes, murals and paintings.
-The fort has a huge double storeyed audience hall with latticed windows on the second floor which were exclusively made for the queens to view the proceedings below.
+Blending the architectural styles of Rajput and Mughal designs, this fort has several small palaces and courtyards within the complex which are decorated with frescoes, murals, and paintings.
+The fort has a huge double-storeyed audience hall with latticed windows on the second floor which were exclusively made for the queens to view the proceedings below.